 Asking for directions might not always be a good idea, as most residents do not necessarily know the names of the many streets, only remembering the important ones, and identifying the rest through landmarks, shops, churches or bridges!

-To get around the city easily during your stay in Venice, download the Prontopia app to connect with a Local for in-person help getting where you need to go and to discover special local places.
+To get around the city easily during your stay in Venice, use Prontopia to connect with a Local for in-person help getting where you need to go and to discover special local places.
 Enjoy Venice like a Venetian beginning at only 15 euro!

 To make things more confusing, an address is identified by the name of the neighbourhood and the house number that can run up to as high as 6,000 or more.
 Having the official address therefore, does not guarantee that you can find the location, and often map apps are not too helpful.
 Your best bet would be the either the postmen or street cleaners, but only if you’re in the area where they work.